2020 maximum charges for copies of medical records in Illinois

 In Illinois, health care facilities and practitioners are permitted to charge for copies of medical records when the patient, other health care practitioners, and/or attorneys request such records.
 The purpose of the charge is to allow the producing facility or practitioner to be reimbursed for all reasonable costs associated with copying the medical records, including the costs of independent copy service companies, as applicable.
 The Illinois Code of Civil Procedure (735 ILCS 5/8-2001) initially set the maximum fees that can be charged.
 However, the actual dollar amount is adjusted annually by the Comptroller for the State of Illinois.

-The 2019 maximum fees that can be charged for copying medical records are as follows:
+The maximum fees that can be charged for copying medical records in 2020 are as follows:

 - X-rays and pictures: The facility or practitioner can charge for the reasonable cost of duplication of any record material or information that cannot be routinely copied or duplicated on a standard copy machine, such as x-rays films or pictures.

-Additionally, health care facilities and practitioners are permitted to charge $28.44 for processing the request and the actual postage or shipping cost.
+- Handling change: In addition to the above, health care facilities and practitioners are permitted to charge $29.09 for processing the request and the actual postage or shipping cost.

 If you have any questions about charges for copies of medical records in Illinois or any other state such as Michigan, Ohio, or Florida, please contact the attorney below.